Last Updated on

 In general, there are 4 components of affective forecasting: predictions about the valence of one’s future feelings, the specific emotions that will be experienced, the intensity of the emotions, and their duration (Wilson & Gilbert, 2003).

-Their findings also showed that people have a bias of ignoring important factors in making judgment and decisions, which has caught interest by people in the law, economic, business, and ethics field.
+Their findings also showed that people have a bias of ignoring important factors in making judgment and decisions—applicable findings used by people in the law, economic, business, and ethics field.

 Stumbling on Happiness

-This bestselling book, which won the 2007 Royal Society Prizes for Science Books, has given a different perspective on how we look at happiness and how we misinterpret things: people are bad at forecasting their emotional states.
+This bestselling book, which won the 2007 Royal Society Prizes for Science Books, has given a different perspective on how we look at happiness and how we misinterpret things.
+In summary, this book highlights why people are bad at forecasting their emotional states.

-Gilbert bases his theories on scientific research, as well as some research he conducted himself in his research lab.
-He reveals that by rating happiness with the scale, a level 8 of happiness might be equal to another’s level 5 since our interpretation of happiness is different.
+Gilbert bases his theories on scientific research, as well as studies he conducted in his lab.
+He reveals that by even measuring personal happiness with the scale, a level 8 of happiness for someone might be equal to another’s level 5 happiness since our interpretation of happiness is different.

 “As a species, we tend to be moderately happy with whatever we get.
 If you take a scale that goes from zero to 100, people, generally, report their happiness at about 75.
 We keep trying to get to 100.
 Sometimes, we get there.
 But we don’t stay long.”
 (Dreifus, 2008)

-He suggests that the best way to predict how happy you will be in the future when you accomplish something is to ask the person who has already gone through it.
+He suggests that the best way to predict how happy you will be in the future is to ask the person who has already gone through a similar experience.

 Gilbert Ted Talks